Tips for Working With Wood Figure

 The ornery grain of figured wood can make sawing troublesome, too.
 You'll make your best cuts on figured stock by installing a zero-clearance insert in your tablesaw's throat.
 And when crosscutting, back the stock with scrapwood to prevent chip-out on the exit side of the cut.
 You'll want a sharp blade here, too.

 A good approach to machining parts from highly figured stock is to cut all parts slightly oversize, then sand or plane them to finished size.
-A low-angle block plane like the one shown left does a great job of planing figured wood.
+A low-angle block plane like the one shown below does a great job of planing figured wood.